What Is Gastroparesis?

 I attended a Women's Retreat at The Shambhala Mountain Center in Red Feather, Co.
 This is where I learned how to journal properly, do walking meditations and Yin Yoga.
 Yin Yoga is a very slow paced Yoga where you hold your poses for 2-5 minutes rather than a flow.

 Yin Yoga became my best outlet for the next couple of years, followed by meditation and breathing.
 In addition to daily prayer and a strong faith, my sanity remained intact due to this new part of my life.

-In October 2013, I had my final flare-up.
-I had been tracking my flare-ups and for the past year, I had only two, but each one lasted 21-days.
+In October 2013, I arrived at a 5-year remission.
+I had been tracking my flare-ups and for the past year, there were only two, but each one lasted 21-days.
 21 miserable days.
 But the good thing was that they were so spread apart that I had time to gain my weight back.

-Though I still wish I weren't as overweight, I would not trade a good meal for a small waist any day.
+One thing I learned: I would not trade a good meal for a small waist any day.